webix-hub/docs/data/desktop/backbone_routers.md

 }));
 ~~~

-Above code locates necessary cell in the layout and renders the View in the target cell.
+The code above locates the necessary cell in the layout and renders the needed view into the target cell.

 {{sample 30_backbone/08_routes_layout.html}}